Courses

 PHLH 201(S) SEM Dimensions of Public Health

 Public health is concerned with protecting and improving health at the level of a community or population.
 Although individual behavior is an essential element of public health, collective, rather than individual, outcomes are the focus of public health study.
-In this course we will survey the field of public health, introducing students to core concepts and methods that highlight the interrelationship of individual choice and social institutions with environmental and biological factors in producing health outcomes at the population level.
-We will develop these concepts and methods within the context of signal cases and public health crises. [ more ]
+In this course we will survey the field of public health, building a foundational understanding of public health history, research and practice while also exploring the application of public health frameworks and tools.
+Throughout the course we will study different dimensions of the field to better understand the social, political and systemic determinants of health and how they intersect with individual choice, the environment and biological factors. [ more ]

 PHLH 402(S) SEM Senior Seminar in Public Health